rossgoodwin/metermap/README.md

 Rhyming tools are included as well, although that part of the software especially remains a work in progress.
 If you have ideas for improvements, please don't hesitate to [contact me](mailto:ross.goodwin@gmail.com).

-It works best with a very large corpus to draw from.
+The software works best with a large text corpus to draw clauses from.
 (For example, the included file, `dickens.txt`, contains the complete works of Charles Dickens.)

 ## License